Annie2305/NTHU_ML_and_STAT/README.md

-This is the content about problem set 2 from Prof. Chang.
+This is the content about statistics problem set from Prof. Chang.
-  The code is mainly about question 4.